legend-exp/remage/docs/rmg-commands.md

 **Sub-directories:**

 * `/RMG/Output/Germanium/` – Commands for controlling output from hits in germanium detectors.
+* `/RMG/Output/Optical/` – Commands for controlling output from hits in optical detectors.
 * `/RMG/Output/Vertex/` – Commands for controlling output of primary vertices.
 * `/RMG/Output/Scintillator/` – Commands for controlling output from hits in scintillator detectors.
 * `/RMG/Output/IsotopeFilter/` – Commands for filtering event out by created isotopes.